 The Design and Educational Program shall begin with a thorough, in-depth explanation of curriculum goals and instructional activities that occur within the learning environment of the facility affected by the proposed project.
 The Design and Educational Program shall comply with all applicable laws and applicable CESE and SBA regulations, including but not limited to, those governing curriculum, basic education program, and length of school day and year.
+In addition, the Program should include a detailed plan regarding any CTE programs to be added in secondary schools.
+The plan will be reviewed by RIDE's Office of College and Career Readiness to ensure it complies with RIDE's expectations for CTE.
+LEAs should consider RI's workforce needs, assure that all RIDE-approved standards can be met, and follow RIDE's new program processes.
 The Design and Educational Program for the proposed project shall include an itemization of each functional space and determination of square footage allocations, a calculation of total building square footage, and establish a realistic construction budget.